mrocklin/thesis/trs-introduction.md

 $$\log(\exp(x)) \rightarrow x \;\;\; \forall x \in \mathbb{R}$$

-We encode this tranformation into a computer algebra system like SymPy by manipulating the tree directly
+We encode this transformation into a computer algebra system like SymPy by manipulating the tree directly

 ~~~~~~~~~~Python
 def unpack_log_exp_if_real(term):